mpaillassa/MaxiMask/README.md

                         want to use a lower value if you have RAM issues -v, --verbose         increase output verbosity
 ```

+The CNN outputs are probability maps for each class.
+By default MaxiMask will prior adjust and threshold these probabilities with default parameters.

 ### Probability prior modification
 The prior modification aims to modify the MaxiMask output probabilities to match new priors, i.e new class proportions.